EddTheEdd/loan-calc/README.md

 - The original boilerplate I used was put together using the help of an AI tool as the optimal structure of a plain PHP project was new to me.

-- Functionallity, validation extending and styling was done by myself.
+- Functionality, validation extending and styling was done by myself.

 ## Design choice reasoning